Why Trans Awareness Week Is Important

 Back in the ‘70s and ‘80s no one knew any trans people, because they were all in hiding.
 So those of us who were trying to figure ourselves out would look to popular culture, to films, TV, music and books to see if we could find anyone like us.

 But trans representation was appalling.
-All the trans characters I saw portrayed on television or in films were either criminals, like Michael Caine in Dressed to Kill (below), prostitutes or treated as a joke.
+All the trans characters I saw portrayed on television or in films were either criminals, prostitutes or treated as a joke.
 Laughed at rather than with.
 Some were desolate side characters, created to be a convenient victim that no one would really care about when they were mugged, assaulted or murdered.
 And they were all treated as freaks.

 The false narrative of miserable or deceptive trans women just kept being repeated.
 Reinforcing stereotypical images of trans people as degenerates or pantomime characters.
 And propagating deep misconceptions by failing in any way to clarify the difference between trans women and cross dressers, with characters very much men dressed as women that I didn’t feel any connection with.
 In fact the way they were treated scared me.